AlexeyYakovlev1/lizardt/presentation/string.md

 ### `PascalCase()`:

 -   **Description**
-    Converts a string to camelCase
+    Converts a string to PascalCase
 -   **Return**
     string
 -   **Arguments**